 The first question to consider is how you will use the television.
 A monitor would be the ideal option if you only want to watch movies and TV episodes.

-Why Is Using a TV as A Monitor Bad for Eyes?
+Why Is Using A TV As A Monitor Bad For Eyes?

 It can be tiresome to use a television as a monitor: Working on a computer forces you to sit closer to the screen, and watching TV instead of a monitor can be especially taxing on your eyes due to higher latency, fuzzier images, and worse color reproduction.